Last-Iterate Analyses of FTRL with the 1/2-Tsallis Entropy in Stochastic Bandits: Abstract

 \section{Abstract}

-The convergence analysis of online learning algorithms is central to machine learning theory, where last-iterate convergence is particularly important, as it captures the learner’s actual decisions and describes the evolution of the learning process over time.
-However, in multi-armed bandits, most existing algorithmic analyses mainly focus on the order of regret, while the last-iterate (simple regret) convergence rate remains less explored—especially for the widely studied Follow-the-Regularized-Leader (FTRL) algorithms.
-Recently, a growing line of work has established the Best-of-Both-Worlds (BOBW) property of FTRL algorithms in bandit problems, showing in particular that they achieve logarithmic regret in stochastic bandits.
-Nevertheless, their last-iterate convergence rate has not yet been studied.
-Intuitively, logarithmic regret should correspond to a \(t^{-1}\) last-iterate convergence rate.
-This paper partially confirms this intuition through theoretical analysis, showing that the Bregman divergence, defined by the regular function \(\Psi(p) = -4\sum_{i=1}^d \sqrt{p_i}\) associated with the BOBW FTRL algorithm $1/2$-Tsallis-INF \citep{zimmert2021tsallis}, between the point mass on the optimal arm and the probability distribution over the arm set obtained at iteration \(t\), decays at a rate of \(t^{-1/2}\).
+The convergence analysis of online learning algorithms is central to machine learning theory, where the last-iterate convergence is particularly important, as it captures the learner’s actual decisions and describes the evolution of the learning process over time.
+However, in multi-armed bandits, most existing algorithmic analyses mainly focus on the order of regret, while the last-iterate (simple regret) convergence rate remains less explored---especially for the widely studied Follow-the-Regularized-Leader (FTRL) algorithms.
+Recently, FTRL with the $1/2$-Tsallis entropy regularizer $\Psi(p) = -4\sum_{i=1}^d \sqrt{p_i}$ \citep[the $1/2$-Tsallis-INF algorithm, by][]{zimmert2021tsallis} was shown to achieve logarithmic regret in stochastic bandits.
+Nevertheless, its last-iterate convergence rate has not yet been studied.
+Intuitively, logarithmic regret should correspond to a $t^{-1}$ last-iterate convergence rate.
+This paper studies the $1/2$-Tsallis-INF algorithm and partially confirms this intuition through theoretical analysis, showing that the Bregman divergence, defined by $\Psi(p)$, between the point mass on the optimal arm and the probability distribution over the arm set obtained at iteration $t$, decays at a rate of $t^{-1/2}$.